Goldman Sachs Thinks UniCredit SpA's Stock is Going to Recover

-Goldman Sachs analyst Jean-François Neuez maintained a Buy rating on UniCredit SpA (UNCFF) yesterday and set a price target of EUR11.20.
-The company’s shares closed last Wednesday at $7.80, close to its 52-week low of $7.07.
+In a report released today, Jean-François Neuez from Goldman Sachs maintained a Buy rating on UniCredit SpA (UNCFF), with a price target of EUR11.20.
+The company’s shares closed last Tuesday at $7.10, close to its 52-week low of $7.07.

-Currently, the analyst consensus on UniCredit SpA is a Moderate Buy with an average price target of $11.95, implying a 53.2% upside from current levels.
-In a report issued on April 15, Oddo BHF also maintained a Buy rating on the stock with a EUR11.10 price target.
+Currently, the analyst consensus on UniCredit SpA is a Moderate Buy with an average price target of $11.92, which is a 62.2% upside from current levels.
+In a report issued on April 22, Jefferies also maintained a Buy rating on the stock with a EUR10.30 price target.

 See today’s analyst top recommended stocks >>